 7. Bad Neighborhood Conditions

-How to Spot Bad Neighborhoods Conditions
+How to Spot Bad Neighborhood Conditions

 - Check for the presence of social amenities around